damdamtouch/tetris/readme.md

 - Want to go make the piece go directly to its place ? `Bar space` !
 - You really like your actual piece and you want to keep it ? `K`

+BUT BE CAREFUL !!
+Every 10seconds a new line will appear from the bottom with just one empty cell.

 For more examples, please refer to the [Documentation](https://github.com/damdamtouch/ironhack-project1/wiki)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>